apiarian/go-ipgs/docs/architecture.md

 A standard GPG key pair is proposed as the basis of identity for a player entity in this system.
 The master key pair is the main source of a player's identity, while a signing subkey is used in the day to day interactions with the system.
 An existing GPG key could be used, or a new one could be generated for the game system.

-The public half of the key is stored at `/ipns/[app-space]/identity.gpg` as binary file.
-This form of public signature can be created using the `gpg --output identity.asc --export player@example.com` command.
+The public half of the key is stored at `/ipns/[app-space]/identity.asc` as ASCII armored text file.
+This form of public signature can be created using the `gpg --armor --output identity.asc --export player@ipgs` command.
 The IPFS hash of this file is referred throughout this document as `[public-key-hash]` (possibly with prefixes such as `[committer-public-key-hash]` or `[player-public-key-hash]`.

 The list of nodes, including the current node, associated with the identity is stored at `/ipns/[app-space]/my-nodes.txt`.
 The file contains Node-IDs, one per line.
 The associated GPG signature for this list is stored at `/ipns/[app-space]/my-nodes.sig`.
 This kind of signature can be created using the `gpg --output my-nodes.sig --detach-sig my-nodes.txt` command.